-This is what should be done by one skilled in the good, having made the breakthrough to that peaceful state: he should be able, upright, and very upright, amenable to advice and gentle, without arrogance.
+This is to be done by one skilled in the beneficial, Having understood the path of peace.
+He would be able, upright, very upright, Obedient, gentle, and not conceited.

 Santussako ca subharo ca Appakicco ca sallahuka-vutti Sant'indriyo ca nipako ca Appagabbho kulesu ananugiddho